Hearing offers glimpse into Colorado cinema killings

 The Aurora multiplex shooting ranked as the bloodiest instance of U.S. gun violence in 2012 until last month's massacre of 20 children and six adults at an elementary school in Newtown, Connecticut.

-He then donned protective ballistic gear and armed himself with numerous weapons, returned to the theater, lobbed a smoke canister into the crowd and opened fire, authorities said.
+He then donned protective ballistic gear and armed himself with numerous weapons, returned to the theatre, lobbed a smoke canister into the crowd and opened fire, authorities said.

 Officer Blue testified that just after Holmes surrendered, he blurted out that he also had booby-trapped his home with what Holmes called "improvised explosive devices."